nmfs-openscapes/2024-nmfs-champions/github-clinic/alice.md

 We can make lists – *note that lists need an empty line before list items!*

-1. bananas
+1. cakes & coffee
-2. tamales
+2. tacos
-3. cakes
+3. bananas
+4. tamales

 Second list
 1. Here I made a new list